 If you work from home, chances are you’ve been tempted to use multiple monitors.
 They’re the best way to boost your productivity and make the most of your time.
 While this setup can be challenging to configure, it’s well worth the effort after choosing one that fits your needs.
 Here’s how you can use multiple monitors for your work from home setup.

 The first step is determining how many monitors you need and what functions they should perform.
 If you’re doing graphic design or video editing, then having three or four screens is ideal.
 For other jobs, one or two might be sufficient.

 When choosing monitors for work from home setup, consider factors such as their resolution, size, refresh rate, etc. Larger screens offer more real estate for productivity than smaller ones do.

 This is especially true if you’re working on multiple projects at once or trying to multitask within a single program like Adobe Photoshop or Microsoft Word by having multiple windows open simultaneously on different screens at once.

 If you’re using two monitors side by side, opt for ones with an identical resolution so they display identically when connected together; otherwise, one monitor may appear to look better than the other.

 Positioning Dual Monitors

-You need to know how you will be positioning your monitors.
+You need to know how you will be positioning your monitors in work from home setup.
 This is important because it can affect the ergonomics of your workstation and ultimately prevent eye strain and fatigue.

 Place Monitors Next to Each Other